BrittanyTinnin/React-Courses/NOTES.md

 - Action Creators can return action objects(must have a type) or can return functions(and functions will get called automatically)
 - manually dispatch an action, after waiting for a response from api request

+## How to remove, add, replace element in an array for state

+- filter
+- ...
+- map

+## How to update, add, remove property in an object for state

+- ...
+- \_.omit(state, 'aga') <- lodash syntax